git-077-Rvraj/Blogify/Readme.md

 -
 -   Each comment has a unique jdenticon icon to represent the user who commented anonymously

+## Technologies Used

+Some of the technologies used in the development of this web application are as follow:

+-   [MongoDB Atlas](https://www.mongodb.com/cloud/atlas): It provides a free cloud service to store MongoDB collections.
+-   [React.js](https://reactjs.org/): A JavaScript library for building user interfaces.
+-   [Node.js](https://nodejs.org/en/): A runtime environment to help build fast server applications using JS.
+-   [Express.js](https://expressjs.com/): A popular Node.js framework to build scalable server-side for web applications.
+-   [Mongoose](https://mongoosejs.com/): An ODM(Object Data Modelling)library for MongoDB and Node.js
+-   [Heroku](http://heroku.com/): A platform(PaaS) to deploy full stack web applications for free.
+-   [JSON Web Tokens or JWTs](https://jwt.io/): A standard to securely authenticate HTTP requests
+-   [Bootstrap 4](https://getbootstrap.com/docs/4.0/getting-started/introduction/): A popular framework for building responsive, mobile-first sites.

+### Responsive Design

+The Bootstrap classes allowed for the design of the app to become a responsive onw, without many custom CSS media queries.
+The app design is minimal by design, and the emphasis is laid on the blog posts itself, rather than the design of the app's compnents.
+The app also has PWA support due to React's ability to activate service workers to cache the required data, as set by the developer.
+It is not an ideal type of app structure to facilitate the PWA design, but it can work to cache specific blog posts incase it was already accessed beforehand.

 ### Handling user authentication and user authorization